-2024 The Frame Receives First Pantone® Validated ArtfulColor Certification for Color Fidelity
+2024 The Frame Receives First Pantone® Validated Artfulcolor Certification For Color Fidelity

-(MENAFN- Edelman) Riyadh – Feb 01, 2024 – Samsung Electronics announced that its 2024 edition of The Frame has earned Pantone Validated ArtfulColor certification from Pantone, a globally renowned authority in color standards.
-This certification highlights The Frame’s advanced adaptive color technology, which ensures an exceptional color reproduction capability that meets Pantone’s rigorous standards for authentic color that is nearly indistinguishable to the human eye under standard lighting conditions.
+(MENAFN- Mid-East) Samsung Electronics announced that its 2024 edition of The Frame has earned Pantone Validated ArtfulColor certification from Pantone, a globally renowned authority in color standards.
+This certification highlights The Frame's advanced adaptive color technology, which ensures an exceptional color reproduction capability that meets Pantone's rigorous standards for authentic color that is nearly indistinguishable to the human eye under standard lighting conditions.

 Pantone Validated ArtfulColor evaluates if displays can faithfully simulate a range of physical Pantone Color cards and Pantone SkinTone color cards under CIE standard illuminant D65, which portrays illumination that is more-or-less equivalent to that of the average midday light in Western or Northern Europe.
 The Frame is the world's first display in the industry to meet this stringent validation, reaffirming Samsung's leadership in color fidelity that was first recognized by previous Pantone Validated status across all QLED TVs in 2022.